Kerala style fish curry made in the claypot…

 - Add mustard seeds, let splutter.

-- Add curry leaves, sauté for 3 seconds.
+- Add curry leaves, sauté for a few seconds.

-- Add pearl onions, season with ½ tsp salt and saute for 3 minutes.
+- Add pearl onions, season with ½ tsp salt and saute till onions turn light golden in color.

 - Add ginger, garlic and green chilies; saute for a few minutes.